Banner2.png

 (3) Contract or other legal binding act

 The relationship between controller and processor must be defined either by a written contract or another legal act under Union or Member State law (processing between the parties "shall be governed by a contract or other legal act").
-This is necessary to ensure a transparent allocation of responsibilities and liabilities both internally (between controllers and processors) and externally (towards data subjects and regulators).[14]
+This is necessary to ensure the transparent allocation of responsibilities and liabilities both internally (between controllers and processors) and externally (towards data subjects and regulators).[32]

 Contract or other legal act

-Paragraph 3 requires that any shared processing activity between a controller and a processor be based on a contract or another "legal act" derived from European or Member State law.[15]
+Article 28(3) GDPR requires that any shared processing activity between a controller and a processor is based on a contract or another "legal act" derived from European or Member State law.[33]
 In the absence of at least one of these, the activity will be unlawful and a source of liability.
-The absence of a clear definition of the relationship between the controller and the processor may raise the problem of the lack of legal basis on which every processing should be based,[16] e.g. in respect of the communication of data between the controller and the alleged processor.[17]

 Finally, the fact that the service provider prepares the contract and its detailed terms of business, rather than the controller, does not pose a problem in itself.
 It is not sufficient grounds to consider the service provider as a controller.